cardano-foundation/CIPs/CIP-1694/README.md

 Note, however, that since the constitutional committee never votes on new committees, it cannot actually enforce the rotation.

-#### Final safety measure, post bootstrapping

-Many people have stated that they believe that the actual voting turnout will not be so large as to be a strain on the throughput of the system.
-We also believe that this is likely to be the case, but when the bootstrap phase ends we will put one final, temporary safety	measure in place (this will also allow us to justify a low DRep deposit amount).

-For values of $X$ and $Y$ that are still to be determined, as soon as the bootstrap phase has ended, when we calculate the DReps stake distribution for the next epoch boundary, we will consider _only_ those DReps that are _either_ in the top $X$-many DReps ranked by stake amount, or those DReps that have at least $Y$ Lovelace.
-Every epoch, the value of $X$ will _increase_ and the value of $Y$ will decrease, so that eventually $X$ will be effectively infinite and $Y$ will be zero.
-Note that this is only an incentive, and nothing actually stops any DRep from casting their vote (though it will not be counted if it does not meet the requirements).

-If the community decides at some point that there is indeed a problem with congestion, then a hard fork could be enacted that limits the number of DReps in a more restrictive way.

-Reasonable numbers for the initial value of $X$ are probably 5,000-10,000.
-Reasonable numbers for the initial value of $Y$ are probably the total number of Lovelace divided by the initial value of $X$.

-The mechanism should be set to relax at a rate where the restriction is completely eliminated after a period of six months to one year.

 #### Other Ideas / Open Questions

 ##### Pledge-weighted SPO voting